J6 Timeline

 A large crowd gathered on the west side of the Capitol overruns a line of U.S. Capitol Police (USCP) officers positioned behind lightweight metal barricades (often described in court as “bike rack” barricades).

-In court, 12:53 p.m. was significant because it established when the restricted area was actively defended and visibly breached, a key factor in determining defendants’ knowledge, intent, and the escalating nature of the event that ultimately led to the storming of the Capitol.
+In court, 12:53 PM was significant because it established when the restricted area was actively defended and visibly breached, a key factor in determining defendants’ knowledge, intent, and the escalating nature of the event that ultimately led to the storming of the Capitol.

 USCP Requests Backup

-USCP Chief Steven Sund Requests MPD's Assitance
+USCP Chief Steven Sund Requests MPD Assistance at the Capitol

 "Chief Sund asked for MPD’s assistance.
 Officers were immediately authorized to deploy to the west front of the Capitol and arrived within minutes.
-Additional officers were on standby at Third Street SW and Maryland Avenue SW." — MPD Chief Contee
+Additional officers were on standby at Third Street SW and Maryland Avenue SW." — MPD Chief Robert J. Contee

 Death at the Capitol